 While launching the Strategy, Minister for Universities and Science, David Willetts also announced £30M of investment from BBSRC for the development of four research and innovation campuses where unique facilities and world-leading agri-science can be accessed by private enterprise.

 The Minister was speaking at East Malling Research, part of a consortium which recently received £800,000 from BBSRC to fund research into disease resistance in strawberries; with a further £1M funded by industry.

 Notes to editors

-For a copy of the Agricultural Technologies Strategy contact the BIS press office.
-From Monday it will be available online at: www.gov.uk/government/organisations/department-for-business-innovation-skills/series/industrial-strategy-government-and-industry-in-partnership
+A copy of the Agricultural Technologies Strategy is available online at: www.gov.uk/government/collections/industrial-strategy-government-and-industry-in-partnership

 BBSRC invests in world-class bioscience research and training on behalf of the UK public.
 Our aim is to further scientific knowledge, to promote economic growth, wealth and job creation and to improve quality of life in the UK and beyond.

 Funded by Government, and with an annual budget of around £467M (2012-2013), we support research and training in universities and strategically funded institutes.
 BBSRC research and the people we fund are helping society to meet major challenges, including food security, green energy and healthier, longer lives.
 Our investments underpin important UK economic sectors, such as farming, food, industrial biotechnology and pharmaceuticals.